ShibeMagazine/shibe-glossary/README.md

 License
 -------

-The Shibe Glossary is released under the [Creative Commons Zero v1.0 Universal License](LICENSE.md).
+The Shibe Glossary is released under the [MIT License](LICENSE.md).
 Feel free to use and share this repository as you see fit.

 Acknowledgments
 ---------------